Yoga for Stress Relief, Yoga Pranayamas for Reducing Stress

 The stress which has its origin in the mind pulls all the reigns of its control on the physical body, nervous system, circulatory system, endocrine system etc. in a stressful constriction, purportly in defense against the stressor, limiting their area, space needed for their healthy functioning.
 For example, the constricted arteries of the circulatory system increase the speed of flow of the blood within them in order to supply a quick dose of oxygen rich blood to the parts of the body which need to act to defend against the external stressor.
 Likewise all the systems going into a stressful state contribute their bit in preparing the body against external threat or the stress it is experiencing at the moment.

 This drill of the body for preparing itself against external stressors is meant to last for shorter durations only; the body systems start feeling the damaging effects in case this stressed out defense mode is made to be held, by the persistent presence of the threat, for longer durations.
 Endocrine system goes imbalanced impairing the efficiency of all the connected body systems.
 The heart can give up, in case it is made to pump the blood at higher rate than naturally normal for extended periods of time, due to the prolonged exposure to the stressor.
 The muscles go stiff in case the nerves ending are held tight, by the stressed out mind, any longer than they can bear.
+Tension in the muscles that cause jaw movement due to stress causes the problem of teeth grinding.
 All these and other effects of the stress so created within the body culminate into external symptoms of afflictions like diabetes, cardiac issues, fatigue, lack of concentration of the mind leading to a plethora of psychosomatic disorders, at worst stress can be fatal.
 Stress at work place can dampen the efficiency of the workforce, simple yoga for relieving stress in office is gaining popularity in the corporate world.

 Yoga for stress relief, How to manage stress?